 A further project on online identity in patients with epilepsy also explores these issues around identity, representation and narrative within the growing field of e-health.
+Research associated with this project appeared under the title ‘Epilepsy, digital technology and the black boxed self’ in the journal New Media and Society in 2018.
 She is also creating an ethnographic archive of online self-presentation.

 Prior to joining Kings and the University of Birmingham, Rebecca completed her doctorate at Oxford University in March 2014.
 Her thesis, entitled “Transatlantic Conversations: The Art of the Interview in Britain and America” assesses the role of the interview form within Anglophone literature from the late nineteenth century to the present day.
 The project argues that the interview has been a key site for negotiating conceptions of authorship since its inauguration.
 Rebecca has been the recipient of numerous fellowships in Britain and America and has a publication forthcoming with ‘Textual Practice’.